foxish/ASM-realmode/README.md

 Bootloader
 ==========

-x86 16-bit real-mode concept: Tested with Bochs as bootloader
+x86 bootloader concept: Tested with Bochs

+ASM files called `BIOS-*` are to be run in 16-bit real-mode, as the first stage of the bootloader ASM files labeled `32-bit*` are the second stage bootloader

 Assembled using nasm
     `nasm <sourcefile.asm> -o generated.img`

 `~/.bochsrc` looks like: (where `generated.img` is the output file from nasm)